CSCfi/csc-user-guide/docs/support/tutorials/clean-up-data.md

 ```

 With this information, you are able to estimate how much time might be required to back up the
-data elsewhere, if you want to keep everything on the purge list outside of Puhti's Scratch file
+data elsewhere, if you want to keep everything on the purge list outside of Puhti's `scratch` file
 system.
 The file system tools which CSC uses to generate the list of files to remove will output files
 which are quite verbose and difficult to read.
 By using the LCleaner tool described in the next section,